emberjs/rfcs/text/0626-invoke-helper.md

     ```

    This structure is also not ideal because the components aren't being used for
    templating, they're just being used for logic effectively.
-So, there's no
-   reason to add the overhead of a component here.

 3. We could use other template constructs, such as helpers or modifiers.
 Both
    helpers and modifiers have lifecycles, like components, and can be used to